gl-inet/docs-iot/docs/ble_proxy/gl-s10/aws_configuration_guide.md

 ## Introduction

-In addition to our standard firmware, we have released a dedicated firmware version for AWS IoT to meet the needs of our users.
+In addition to our standard firmware, we have released a dedicated firmware for AWS IoT to meet the needs of our users.
 The AWS IoT firmware is built upon the standard firmware and only differs in the cloud platform used for reporting data; all other functions remain unchanged.

 ## Preparation